Quasigraphs and skeletal partitions: (Anti)connectivity

 Part (ii) follows directly from the fact that $\pi^*$ is a subgraph of $\rho^*$, and therefore the induced subgraph of $\pi^*$ on $X$ is a subgraph of the induced subgraph of $\rho^*$ on $X$. \end{proof}

 \begin{lemma} Let $\pi$ be a quasigraph in $H$ and $Y\subseteq X$ subsets of $V(H)$.
 Suppose that $e$ is a hyperedge of $H$ with $\pi(e)\subseteq Y$.
 Define $\sigma$ as the quasigraph $\pi-e$.
 It holds that \begin{enumerate}[\quad(i)] \item if $\pi$ is anticonnected on $X$, then so is $\sigma$, \item if $\pi$ is connected on $X$ and $\sigma$ is connected on $Y$, then $\sigma$ is connected on $X$. \end{enumerate} \end{lemma} \begin{proof} We prove (i).
 Suppose, for contradiction, that $\sigma$ is not anticonnected on $X$.
 By the definition, there is a partition $\SSS$ of $X$ such that for all hyperedges $f$ of $H$ intersecting at least two classes of $\SSS$, $\sigma(f)$ intersects two classes of $\SSS$ as well.
-On the other hand, since $\pi$ is anticonnected on $X$ and $\pi=\sigma$ except for the value at $e$, it must be that the hyperedge $e$ intersects two classes of $\SSS$ (and $\pi(e)$ is contained in one class).
+On the other hand, since $\pi$ is anticonnected on $X$ and $\pi$ has the same value as $\sigma$ on every hyperedge other than $e$, it must be that the hyperedge $e$ intersects two classes of $\SSS$ (and $\pi(e)$ is contained in one class).
 Since $\sigma(e)=\emptyset$, we obtain a contradiction.

 Next, we prove (ii).
 Note that $\sigma^*$ is a subgraph of $\pi^*$.
 Since $\sigma$ is connected on $Y$, so is $\pi$.
 We show that $\sigma$ is connected on $X$.
 Let $\pi^*_X$ be the induced subgraph of $\pi^*$ on $X$, and let $\pi(e) = \Setx{u,v}$.
 We need to prove that any two vertices in $X$ are joined by a walk in the induced subgraph of $\sigma^*$ on $X$, which equals $\pi^*_X-uv$.
 This is easy from the fact that $\pi^*_X$ is connected, and that the edge $uv$ may be replaced in any walk by a path from $u$ to $v$ in the induced subgraph of $\sigma^*$ on $Y$ (which is connected). \end{proof}